 Monkey D. Dragon "The Revolutionary" is the son of Monkey D. Garp and the father of Monkey D. Luffy.
-A very mysterious man, very few know about his relation to them due to him being leader of the Revolutionaries — who directly oppose the World Government — and being the world's most wanted man.
-The World Government fears his ideas will spread chaos in the world, and he has apparently already spread them through many nations... mostly through war.
-His comrade, former ruler of Kamabakka Kingdom Emporio Ivankov, noted that he had the habit of always facing in the same direction when stepping out for air in his base.
-This could indicate he would occasionally feel homesick.
+A very mysterious man, very few know about his relation to them due to him being the supreme commander of the Revolutionaries — who directly oppose the World Government — and being the world's most wanted man.
+The World Government fears his ideas will spread chaos in the world, and he has apparently already spread them amongst many nations... mostly through war.

-- Authority Equals Asskicking: Heavily implied.
-Ivankov, who's no pushover himself, mentions that pissing him off is just as bad an idea as challenging Whitebeard.
+- Authority Equals Asskicking: While his abilities are never shown, it's heavily implied he's the strongest among the revolutionaries.
+Ivankov, who's no pushover himself, mentions that pissing Dragon off is just as bad an idea as challenging Whitebeard.

 - Awesome Mc Coolname: Well, when you're this notorious, what sort of mythical beast would you be named after?

-- Badass in Charge: Calmly stopped Smoker from capturing Luffy by merely holding the jutte on his back.
+- Badass in Charge: Calmly stops Smoker from capturing Luffy by merely holding the jutte on his back.

-- Big Damn Heroes: Interestingly, he does these very subtly, like that whole business back in Loguetown (unclear if the lighting storm hitting Buggy when he was about to execute Luffy was him, but appearing behind Smoker to stop him capturing Luffy was definitely).
-And ten years before the main story began, his intervention in the burning of Gray Terminal lead to far less deaths than there would've been.
+- Big Damn Heroes: Interestingly, he does these very subtly, like that whole business back in Loguetown (it's unclear if the lighting storm hitting Buggy when he was about to execute Luffy was him, but appearing behind Smoker to stop him capturing Luffy definitely was).
+Ten years before the main story began, his intervention in the burning of Gray Terminal lead to far fewer deaths than there would've been.
 He also saved Sabo's life when his ship was blown up by a World Noble, when everyone was sure that he died.

-- Daddy Had a Good Reason for Abandoning You: He is the most wanted man in the world and considering what the government did on an island to those who they suspect to be the lover and child of Gold Roger, he had a damn good reason to leave the East Blue.
+- Daddy Had a Good Reason for Abandoning You: He's the most wanted man in the world and considering what the government did to those who they suspected to be the lover and child of Gold Roger, he had a damn good reason to leave the East Blue.

 - Dramatic Wind: Seems to be his motif, and possibly his actual power, though the story hasn't been very clear on that yet.

 - Generation Xerox: Zig-zagged.
-Luffy looks and acts mostly like the previous Pirate King; however, Ivankov notes the willpower, boundless determination, and likely his inhuman strength that Luffy is known for all come from Dragon.
-It seems to be that Dragon generally acts much colder and more seriously than Luffy; his ever present smile seems more like a satisfied smirk than his son's goofy grin.
+Luffy mostly acts like the previous Pirate King; however, Ivankov believes the willpower, boundless determination, and likely the inhuman strength that Luffy is known for all come from Dragon.
+It seems to be that Dragon generally acts much colder and more seriously than Luffy; his ever present smile seems more like a satisfied smirk than his father and son's goofy grins.

-- Informed Attribute: Is said to be the most dangerous man alive, but suffers from lack of screen time.
+- Informed Attribute: Is said to be the most dangerous man alive, but suffers from a lack of screen time.
 Thus, any impact his revolution has is mostly informed.
-Until recently, when the Revolutionaries have made an appearance in the Straw Hats' journey while they mess things up in Dressrosa.
+Until the Revolutionaries make an appearance in the story while the Straw Hats mess things up in Dressrosa.